alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-rule-on-celebrating-mawlid-nabi.md

 category: [festivals, bidah]
 hijri: Muharram 15, 1442 AH
 lang: en
-excerpt: "Holding a celebration to commemorate the birth of the Prophet (peace be upon him) is impermissible, and that was never done by the Prophet (peace be upon him)"
+summary: "Holding a celebration to commemorate the birth of the Prophet (peace be upon him) is impermissible, and that was never done by the Prophet (peace be upon him)"
 muftis:
   chairman:
     - name: Shaykh Ibn Baz